Senior Driver’s License & Renewal Requirements: A Complete Guide

-You’ll need to apply at the DMV where you’ll first be given a knowledge test and vision exam.
-Afterward, you’ll be instructed to schedule a behind the wheel examination for a later date.
+You’ll need to apply at the DMV where you’ll first be given a written knowledge test and vision exam.
+Afterward, you’ll be instructed to schedule a behind-the-wheel examination for a later date.

 How Do I Make Sure I Pass the Road Test?

 The only way to drastically increase your odds of passing the road test is by practicing your skills behind the wheel.
 This is especially true if you’ve spent some years away from driving for whatever reason.
 While senior citizens aren’t required to complete supervised driving, it may be a good idea to practice with the oversight of a licensed driver.

 As a senior, you will take the standard driving test given to all driver’s license applicants.
 You will be tested on basic car maneuvers such as multipoint turns, changing lanes, merging lanes, and parallel parking.
 See your state’s driver manual for more information.

 What Do I Need to Bring With Me on the Day of the Test?

 On the day of your test, you will need several documents along with you in order to be allowed to sit for the exam.
 If you previously earned a license, you must bring that with you as well, as you must surrender it upon issuance of a new one.
 Some of the documents that you will need to bring with you are as follows:

 - Running vehicle with updated registration, insurance and inspection

 - Any other document as required by your state’s DMV office